chris-wood/fib-performance/README.md

     - For each name N in L:
         - Measure the time to lookup N
     - Compute some statistics for the times

+Lookup test approach:
+- use a different data structure and algorithm?
+- ...